awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-working.md

 1. Schedule patching by using a maintenance window that defines which instances to patch and when to patch them\.

+   \-or\-

+   Patch or scan instances on demand whenever you need to\.

 1. Monitor patching to verify compliance and investigate failures\.

 **Related Content**